puleri/vhs-form/README.md

 ## To Run
-Fork and Clone the repository then in your terminal `cd` into the root folder run `npm install`
+Fork and Clone the repository then in your terminal `cd` into the root folder and run `npm install`
 ### Next
 run `npm start` to spin up the application on localhost:3000
 #### OR
 run `npm test` to run unit tests
-(note all testing for this has been done manually)
+(note all testing for this has been done manually so there will be no unit tests)